Process Guide

 Controlled removal systems use precision measurement and feedback to remove material in exact increments.
 The system monitors removal in real-time with micrometer-level resolution, allowing operators to polish to specific depths or remove precise amounts of material.

-• Micrometer-adjustable pitch and roll control for exacting results
+• Micrometer-adjustable pitch and roll control of the sample plane

-• Variable speed control for optimal material removal rates
+• Variable speed control to tune material removal rates

 Vibratory Polishing